-In a basic session involving only audio there are typically two audio/RTP streams between the two UAs involved transporting media in each direction.
-When recording this media the two streams may be mixed at the SRC before being transmitted to the SRS or it may be required that the media streams are not mixed and are sent to the SRS as two separate streams.
-The case when media is mixed at the SRC is simple as only a single media stream is required to be sent to the SRS.
+In a basic session involving only audio there are typically two audio /RTP streams between the two UAs involved transporting media in each direction.
+When recording this media the two streams may be mixed or not mixed at the SRC before being transmitted to the SRS.
+In the case when they are not mixed they are sent to the SRS as two separate streams and in the mixed case only a single mixed media stream is sent to the SRS.
 However in the case when the media streams are not mixed then the SDP offer sent to the SRS must describe two separate media streams.